Cromlech/dolmen.viewlet/src/dolmen/viewlet/README.txt

   True

   >>> left()
-  u'A simple template for <dolmen.viewlet.tests.anotherblock object at ...>.\nA simple template for <dolmen.viewlet.tests.weatherblock object at ...>.'
+  u'A simple template for <anotherblock object at ...>.\nA simple template for <weatherblock object at ...>.'

   >>> dolmen.viewlet.order.set(AnotherBlock, (10, 10))
   >>> left()
-  u'A simple template for <dolmen.viewlet.tests.weatherblock object at ...>.\nA simple template for <dolmen.viewlet.tests.anotherblock object at ...>.'
+  u'A simple template for <weatherblock object at ...>.\nA simple template for <anotherblock object at ...>.'